johnusher/ardpifi/README.md

 ### GPIO: Button and LED

-An arcade push button attaches to GPIO27= physical pin 13, and an LED with 330 Ohm series resistor to GPIO22 = physcial pin 13.
+An arcade push button attaches to GPIO27=  pin 13, and an LED with 330 Ohm series resistor to GPIO22 =  pin 15.

 GPIOTEST.go shows this in action.